ericcombiolab/dynDeepDRIM/readme.md

 * -neighbor_criteria: The option of selecting correlation (corr) or covariance (cov) as measure for neighbor genes identification.
 * -get_abs: Absolute the values of correlation/covariance in "neighbor_criteria"?
 Set True to enable it; Ignore this param to disable it.
 * -top_num: The number of neighbor genes to be involved, default 10.
-* -image_resolution: integer, default 8.
+* -image_resolution: Integer, default 8.

 Example output:
 + x file: The input tensors of dynDeepDRIM.
 Shape: (n_samples, 2*top_num+3, n_timepoints, image_resolution, image_resolution)